MissGrace-93/code-first-girls-database-project/README.md

-A basic normalised MySQL database, based on the IIHF Men's World Championships 2021.
+A basic relational MySQL database, based on the IIHF Men's World Championships 2021.
 MySQL scripts for:
     Creating tables
     Queries and Subqueries